luebken/platform-example-logistics/demo.md

 ## Digital Twins

 A digital twin is a unique digital representation that serves as the real-time digital counterpart of a physical object or process.
+Digital twins mimic behavioral models in physical systems and offers a digital control plane for a physical world.
 It updates itself on it's state, condition and context.
 And provides value by visualization, analysis, prediction and optimization.

+Digital twins are digital representations of physical assets Digital twins mimic behavioral models in physical systems Digital twins offers a digital control plane for a physical world Digital twins tethers to their physical counterpart from cradle to grave

 ## Digital Twins in Shipping Logistics